Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Acknowledgments

 \section{Acknowledgments}

-We thank Laura Cabayol-Garcia and Chris Pedersen for their early contributions to the development of the \texttt{lace} emulators and \texttt{cup1d}, and Ming-Feng Ho, Vid Ir\v{s}i\v{c}, and other members of the DESI Lyman-$\alpha$ working group for valuable comments and insightful discussions.
-JCM and AFR acknowledge financial support from the Spanish Ministry of Science and Innovation (MICINN) through the Spanish State Research Agency, under Severo Ochoa Centres of Excellence Programme 2025-2029 (CEX2024001442-S) and the European Union (ERC Consolidator Grant, COSMO-LYA, grant agreement 101044612).
+We thank the anonymous referee for their insightful comments and suggestions, Laura Cabayol-Garcia and Chris Pedersen for their early contributions to the development of the \texttt{lace} emulators and \texttt{cup1d}, and Ming-Feng Ho, Vid Ir\v{s}i\v{c}, and other members of the DESI Lyman-$\alpha$ working group for valuable comments and insightful discussions.
+JCM and AFR acknowledge financial support from the Spanish Ministry of Science and Innovation (MICINN) through the Spanish State Research Agency, under Severo Ochoa Centres of Excellence Programme 2025-2029 (CEX2024-001441-S) and the European Union (ERC Consolidator Grant, COSMO-LYA, grant agreement 101044612).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-AFR acknowledges financial support from the Spanish Ministry of Science and Innovation under the Ramon y Cajal program (RYC-2018-025210) and the PGC2021-23012NB-C41 project.
+AFR acknowledges financial support from the Spanish Ministry of Science and Innovation under the Ramon y Cajal program (RYC-2018-025210) and the PID2024-159420NB-C41 project.
+CGQ acknowledges support provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51554.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility.

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.